bennColl-cs4387/maliks/homework/solo_fixes/solo-fixes:tenagent-#407/ten-agent-407-update.md

 ## Debugging:

-I then went ahead and added few debug statement to understand the behavior of data types. [debug](https://ibb.co/9YV64qL).
-Here it shows an arbitrary number for user unique id so i decided to look into this enum.
+I then went ahead and added few debug statement to understand the behavior of data types.
+In chrome frontend, i was able to understand see user id as a data type which is [this]([https://ibb.co/9YV64qL](https://ibb.co/nLMqjqf)).
+Here it 0 as an agent id

 I checked the `uid` in the message data, which looked like this:
 ```ts